 AMD Mission Statement

-The mission of the Academy of Management Discoveries (AMD) is to promote exploratory empirical research of management and organizational phenomena that our theories do not adequately explain.
-AMD welcomes studies at the pre-theory stage of knowledge development, where it is premature to specify hypotheses, as well as discoveries from meta-analytic, replication, and construct validity research.
+The mission of AMD is to publish phenomenon-driven empirical research that theories of management and organizations neither adequately predict nor explain.
+Data on these poorly-understood phenomena can come from any source, including ethnographic observations, lab and field experiments, field surveys, meta-analyses, construct validation research, and replication studies.
+AMD welcomes exploratory research at the pre-theory stage of knowledge development, where it is premature to specify hypotheses, and which generates surprising findings likely to stimulate and guide further exploration and analysis.
 This research must be grounded in rigorous state-of-the-art methods, present strong and persuasive evidence, and offer interesting and important implications for management theory and practice.

 - AMD strives to reflect the voice of the authors, not that of the reviewers or editors.

 - As a policy AMD editors strive to make a publication decision after one round of the double blind review process.